vrsekdev/vrsekdev-framework/docs/blazor-communication-foundation/readme.md

 });
 ```

-By default, instance of `HttpClient` will by obtained from IServiceProvider by type `HttpClient`.
+By default, instance of `HttpClient` will be obtained from IServiceProvider by type `HttpClient`.

 ```csharp
 builder.Services.AddHttpClient("NoAuth", client => client.BaseAddress = new Uri(builder.HostEnvironment.BaseAddress));